-To further examine the surface properties of the IPN hydrogel film during each step of its synthesis process, XPS was employed to track the change of the surface composition of the initiator on quartz chip, as well as of polySBMA brushes and IPN hydrogel film that were coated on quartz chip.
-The detailed XPS data of different samples can be found in Table S1.
-According to the data, after the first step of the reaction, which took placed for 24 h, a small amount of bromine (0.194%, $Br{3d}$ ) appeared at the binding energy of about 69 eV (Fig. 2b).
-This further indicates that the initiator was successfully attached to the surface of quartz chip.
-After a reaction with the surface-initiated ATRP, the characteristic signal of bromine disappeared, while that of sulfobetaine ( $S{2p}$ at 167 eV, $N{1S}$ at 402 eV) appeared, indicating the polySBMA brushes were successfully grown from the surface of quartz chip.
-Some researchers suggested that the disappearance of bromine signal may be due to the termination of some living chains.
-However, other researchers believed that the XPS method can only measure to a depth of ~10 nm, and the chains on the surface may be entangled; thus, the end of the living chains may not be located in the outermost layer of the surface.
-The presence of boric acid derivative was confirmed by the high-resolution scanning spectrum of Base located at 191 eV (Fig. 2c).
-These results and cates that the spectrum of the spect
+To further examine the surface properties of the IPN hydrogel film during each step of its synthesis process, XPS was employed to track the change in the surface composition of the initiator on the quartz chip, as well as that of the polySBMA brushes and IPN hydrogel film that were coated on the quartz chip.
+The detailed XPS data of different samples can be found in Table S1.[†] According to the data, after the first step of the reaction, which took place for 24 h, a small amount of bromine (0.194%, Br{3d}) appeared at the binding energy of about 69 eV (Fig. 2b).
+This further indicates that the initiator was successfully attached to the surface of the quartz chip.
+After the reaction with the surface-initiated ATRP, the characteristic signal of bromine disappeared, while that of sulfobetaine (S{2p} at 167 eV, N{1S} at 402 eV) appeared, indicating that the polySBMA brushes were successfully grown from the surface of the quartz chip.
+Some researchers suggested that the disappearance of the bromine signal may be due to the termination of some living chains.42 However, other researchers believed that the XPS method can only measure to a depth of ~10 nm, and the chains on the surface may be entangled; thus, the end of the living chains may not be located in the outermost layer of the surface.50 The presence of the boric acid derivative was confirmed by the high-resolution scanning spectrum of B{1s} located at 191 eV (Fig. 2c).
+These results indicate that the IPN hydrogel film has been successfully prepared.
+As shown in Fig. 2d, the thickness of polySBMA brushes linearly increased with an increase in polymerization time and was the highest with a value of 130 nm when the polymerization time was about 4 h.
+These results suggest that it is possible to control the thickness of polySBMA brushes using surface-initiated ATRP.